2acrestudios/autogen-teachable-agent/README.md

 ## Usage

-To run the agent, execute the Python script:
+Run the agent by executing the Python script:

 ```bash
 python custom_conversable_agent.py